cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 The Reaction Process Editor is a separate React project allowing to visually compose and edit the actual reaction processes.
 It uses and requires a running ELN instance as API backend.

-The Reaction Process Editor (RPE) is op0en source (MIT license) hosted on
+The Reaction Process Editor (RPE) is open source (MIT license) hosted on
 <https://github.com/ComPlat/reaction-process-editor>

 As this is still work in progress we will keep the enhancements to the code in a separate branch until at least the database schema is reasonably established.